patricia-pan/node-readme/README.md

 npm install sequelize pg in our folder
 // Sequelize allows us to interface with SQL using JavaScript.
 PG is the 'dialect' of SQL that we're using, we used presql earlier but now we're using pg.

-sequelize init
+sequelize init (this creates a config.json file)

-createdb userapp_development

-psql to enter presql

-\list to list all databases

 code . (while in folder)
 config.json file: